Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Settlements & SettlersWomen.
 A significant historical date for this entry is January 8, 1721.

 Location.
 30° 23.691′ N, 88° 54.073′ W. Marker is in Biloxi, Mississippi, in Harrison County.
-Marker is at the intersection of Beach Boulevard (U.S. 90) and Porter Avenue, on the right when traveling west on Beach Boulevard.
+It is at the intersection of Beach Boulevard (U.S. 90) and Porter Avenue, on the right when traveling west on Beach Boulevard.
 Touch for map.
 Marker is at or near this postal address: 1048 Beach Blvd, Biloxi MS 39530, United States of America.
 Touch for directions.

 The Brides Of La Baleine Marker image.
 Click for full size.

-Photographed By Craig Doda, June 16, 2024
+Photographed by Craig Doda, June 16, 2024

 2. The Brides Of La Baleine Marker

-The Memorial Garden (within shouting distance of this marker); a different marker also named Biloxi Lighthouse (within shouting distance of this marker).
+(within shouting distance of this marker); The Memorial Garden (within shouting distance of this marker); a different marker also named Biloxi Lighthouse (within shouting distance of this marker).
 Touch for a list and map of all markers in Biloxi.

 m=249212